 9.)
 Be wary about moving out of central areas to save money on rental prices.
 Transport can be quite expensive – especially if you travel during rush hour so you might find yourself no better off financially when living outside of central zones in London as the difference you think you’re saving has been spent on transport instead.

 10.)
-If the property is listed using several estate agent, get in contact with as many of them as possible, some agents will suit you better than other ones and it is always recomended to go with the agents you feel the most comfortable with.
+If the property is listed using several estate agents, get in contact with as many of them as possible, some agents will suit you better than other ones and it is always recommended to go with the agents you feel the most comfortable with.